joemiller/chef-openbsd/README.md

 is compatible with OpenBSD 5.x which uses the `rc.d` method for service script management.

-OpenBSD's `rc.d` includes a few differences from FreeBSD that this resource handles for you.

 Enabled services are added to the `/etc/rc.conf.local` file so that `/etc/rc.conf` is left untouched, simplifying openbsd upgrades.